NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-nvaie.rst

 **************************************************

 NVIDIA AI Enterprise is an end-to-end, cloud-native suite of AI and data analytics software, optimized, certified, and supported by NVIDIA with NVIDIA-Certified Systems.
-Additional information can be found at the `NVIDIA AI Enterprise <https://www.nvidia.com/en-us/data-center/products/ai-enterprise-suite/>`_ web page.

-NVIDIA AI Enterprise customers have access to a pre-configured GPU Operator within the NVIDIA Enterprise Catalog.
-The GPU Operator is pre-configured to simplify the provisioning experience with NVIDIA AI Enterprise deployments.

-The pre-configured GPU Operator differs from the GPU Operator in the public NGC catalog.
+Deploying the GPU Operator with NVIDIA AI Enterprise differs from the GPU Operator in the public NGC catalog.
 The differences are:

-  * It is configured to use a prebuilt vGPU driver image (Only available to NVIDIA AI Enterprise customers)
+  * It is configured to use a prebuilt vGPU driver image that is only available to NVIDIA AI Enterprise customers.

-  * It is configured to use the `NVIDIA License System (NLS) <https://docs.nvidia.com/license-system/latest/>`_
+  * It is configured to use the `NVIDIA License System (NLS) <https://docs.nvidia.com/license-system/latest/>`_.

-The following sections apply to the following configurations:
+The GPU Operator with NVIDIA AI Enterprise is supported with the following platforms:

 * Kubernetes on bare metal and on vSphere VMs with GPU passthrough and vGPU
 * VMware vSphere with Tanzu